 - 1. The top icon shows an eye if all Separations are visible, and a "-" if at least one separation is invisible.
 You can click the icon to make all separations visible, or (in case all separations are already visible) to hide all separations.
 You can also Alt-click the header eye icon to toggle between all Separations visible, and the previous state. - 2.
 You can change the visibility of the individual separations using the eye icons - You can click an eye icon to toggle visibility on or off. - You can click and drag over multiple icons to change the visibility of all those separations at once: they all get the same state as the first separation you clicked.
 For example, if you start clicking and dragging on a visible separation, you make this separation (and all other separations you drag) invisible - You can Alt-click a separation icon to make that separation visible, and all others invisible.
 Alt-click and drag makes all of the involved separations visible, and all others invisible.
-Alt-clicking again changes the visibility of all separations back to the previous situation.

-- 3. The # column shows the index number of the separation in the separations order. - 4.
+Alt-clicking again changes the visibility of all separations back to the previous situation. - 3.
+The # column shows the index number of the separation in the separations order. - 4.
 The Type column indicates the type of the separations.
 Clicking Setup or any of the lnk Type indicators will open the Separations Setup dialog.
-See Separations Setup on page 93 - 5.
+See Separations Setup on page 81 - 5.
 The Color patch shows the color of the separation.
-It can be a square (Process inks and inks from an Ink Book), square with a white triangle (Custom Ink, see Separations Setup on page 93) or round (Processing Step Separation, see Processing Step Separations on page 87 - 6.
-The buttons: - Use the Convert to CMYK button to convert the selected separation to CMYK.
-See Convert to CMYK on page 95 - Use the button to remove the selected separation(s).
+It can be a square (Process inks and inks from an Ink Book), square with a white triangle (Custom Ink, see Separations Setup on page 81) or round (Colorant for Processing Step Layers, see Colorants for Processing Step Layers on page 75 - 6.
+The buttons:

+- Use the Convert to CMYK button → to convert the selected separation to CMYK.
+See Convert to CMYK on page 83 - Use the button to remove the selected separation(s).
 If one of the separation you try to remove is in use, a message will be shown.